Skip to content

-The 2025 Program is expected to be similar to the 2024 Program.
-We encourage you to complete the questionnaire below to get a head start.
-This will help us understand where you could benefit from technical assistance with your funding application.
+We encourage you to complete the questionnaire below for project coaching through the technical assistance program.
+Completing the questionnaire will help our Coaching Team understand where you could benefit from technical assistance with your funding application.

 Please feel free to complete the questionnaire and schedule an intake to get an early start on your Spring 2025 application.